BBlyde/BBlyde/README.md

-Cybersecurity engineer student at CY, discord : Blyde#1877
+Software engineer in Toulouse, studied at CY Pau, discord : Blyde_